erinmclaughlin/BhuTuka-Extended-One/README.md

-# BhuTuka Extended One ਭੂਤੁਕਾ
+# BhuTuka Extended One ਭੂਤੁਕ
 =====

 BhuTuka Extended One is a Gurmukhi companion to Aoife's BioRhyme Light Extended typeface.
 It was designed by [Erin McLaughlin](http://www.erinmclaughlin.com).